 They are mixed in with the rocks and the sand on that beach, so you do need to scavenge for a bit, but trust me, they are everywhere, so you won’t miss them:

-8) The California coast in general.
+8) The California coastline in general (northern part).

 While Big Sur is a must see when it comes to California, trust me, the 101, Pacific Coast Highway is loaded with beautiful places you can stop at, camp out in and enjoy the views from.
 Places like this are COMMON: